 10 reasons to join GTC now

-From September 1, 2017, newcomers to Glasgow Triathlon Club can join up and get 16 months’ membership for the price of a year.
+Join Glasgow Triathlon Club now and you get extra months for the price of a year.

-If you are already a member, the renewal date is at the start of 2018, but for those who have been thinking about becoming a member joining from next month means you reap all the benefits but for an extra four months at not extra cost!
+If you are already a member, the renewal date is at the start of 2018, but for those who have been thinking about becoming a member joining now means you reap all the benefits but for an extra couple of months.

 But perhaps you are still thinking about it.
 Perhaps you need a bit of persuading as to why you should join Glasgow Triathlon Club.
 We ask the members themselves for reasons to join GTC.
 Here are 10 of the best.